Exchange-traded funds (ETFs) in India

-Exchange-Traded Funds (ETFs) in India are mutual fund schemes whose units trade on stock exchanges throughout the trading day, similar to listed equity shares.
-ETFs combine the diversification of mutual funds with the intra-day liquidity and price discovery of exchange-listed securities.
-Indian ETFs are regulated by SEBI under the SEBI (Mutual Funds) Regulations 1996 and operate through the NSE and BSE exchanges with associated market makers (Authorised Participants) providing liquidity and price-keeping.
+Exchange-traded funds (ETFs) in India are open-ended mutual fund schemes whose units list and trade on stock exchanges through the trading day, like listed shares.
+They combine the diversification of a mutual fund with the intraday liquidity and live price discovery of an exchange-listed security.
+Indian ETFs are regulated by SEBI under the SEBI (Mutual Funds) Regulations 1996 and trade on the NSE and BSE , with market makers, the Authorised Participants, keeping the market price close to net asset value.

 ETF structure